mongodb/specifications/source/transactions/tests/README.rst

    ``endSession``, see `Logical Session Id`.
 #.
 For each element in ``operations``:

+   - If the operation ``name`` is a special test operation type, execute it and go to the next operation, otherwise procede to the next step.
    - Enter a "try" block or your programming language's closest equivalent.
    - Create a Database object from the MongoClient, using the ``database_name`` field at the top level of the test file.